cyberark/agentic-code-review-demo/README.md

 > ⚠️ **DISCLAIMER: THIS IS A VULNERABLE DEMO SYSTEM FOR EDUCATIONAL PURPOSES ONLY** ⚠️

 This system is intentionally designed with security vulnerabilities to demonstrate security issues in agentic systems.
-It accompanies our threat modeling blog post: [LINK TO BE ADDED]
+It accompanies our threat modeling [blogpost](https://www.cyberark.com/resources/threat-research-blog/agents-under-attack-threat-modeling-agentic-ai).

 **DO NOT USE THIS IN PRODUCTION OR WITH SENSITIVE REPOSITORIES**